Seva Study Program

 - Alcohol, tobacco, meat, fish, eggs, coffee and drugs are prohibited on the premises.

-Sunny and spacious upstairs dorm, shared same-sex room with shared same-sex bathroom down the hall.
+Sunny and spacious upstairs dorm, shared same-gender room with shared same-gender bathroom down the hall.

 This program is a modern application of the traditional gurukula system where yoga is learned in daily life.
 The whole international Sivananda organization is based on the principle of karma yoga.